cisco2001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # File: 9-duplicate_last_line
 	contains script that duplicates the last line of the file iacta

+# File: 10-no_more_js
+	script to delete files with .js extension

 # File: 21-reverse
 	contains script that reverse input